stackforge-attic/cookbook-monasca-thresh/README.md

+WARNING!!

+Monasca is now deployed via Ansible.
+This Chef cookbook project is no longer maintained and may be out of date.
+It will be moved to the StackForge attic soon.

 monasca_thresh Cookbook
 ===================
 This cookbook sets up a monasca-thresh which runs under storm.
 It is assumed this cookbook is installed on the storm nimbus node.